jakub-lawniczak/table/README.md

 # table
-Few simple element with diffrent textures in three.js
+Few simple elements with diffrent textures in three.js